PaulieScanlon/test-branch-management/README.md

 ### `delete-stale-branches.mjs`

 - The script retrieves branches from a list of project IDs using the **Neon API**.
+  Modify the `neonIncludedProjectIds` array at the top of the script to include your own project IDs
 - Stale branches exceeding the defined threshold are deleted.
 - Modify the `threshold` variable at the top of the script to adjust the retention period.